upf-gti/SignON-realizer/docs/InstructionsBML.md

     secondSide: "l", // string

     distance: 0, // [0,1] how far from the body to locate the hand.
 0 = close, 1 = arm extended
-    displace: "u", // string, 26 directions.
+    displace: "u", // string, combination of the 6 directions.
 Location will be offseted into that direction
     displaceDistance: 0.05, // number how far to move to the indicated side.
 Metres

-    elbowRaise: 10, // in degrees.
-Positive values raise the elbow.

     //Following attributes describe which part of the hand will try to reach the locationBodyArm location
     srcContact: "1PadPalmar", //source contact location in a single variable.
 Strings must be concatenate as srcFinger + srcLocation + srcSide (whenever each variable is needed).
 Afterwards, there is no need to use srcFinger, srcLocation or srcSide